Hiimus/arca_bookstore/TESTING.md

 # Browser Compatibility and Functional Testing

 The site's features such as adding products, ordering, buying products, adding reviews, commenting, deleting, editing was tested on all browsers.
-Registering, logging in, signing out and forgot password was also tested.
+Registering, logging in, signing out and forgetting password was also tested.
 All links, 404 and 500 pages were also tested.

 <details>
   <summary>Browser test</summary>